productml/blurr/docs/Data Transform Config (DTC).md

 Name | Name of the store, used for internal referencing within the DTC | Any `string` | Required

-## DataGroups
+## Aggregates

-All DataGroup operations that are performed in a window DTC can only use the following available data:
+All Aggregate operations that are performed in a window DTC can only use the following available data:

 1. Anchor block - Block that satisfies the anchor condition.
 The fields from the anchor block can be accessed as `anchor.FieldName`.
 2. IdentityAggregate - Identity aggregates available from the source Streaming DTC.
 The fields from an IdentityAggregate can be accessed as `StreamingDTCName.IdentityAggregateName.Field Name`.
-3. A window of blocks around the anchor block - A list of blocks from a BlockAggregate DataGroup before or after the anchor block based on the window defined.
+3. A window of blocks around the anchor block - A list of blocks from a BlockAggregate Aggregate before or after the anchor block based on the window defined.
 A field from the list of blocks is referenced as `WindowName.FieldName`.

 ### WindowAggregate